Apocrei/moonlight-4eyes/README.md

 # Moonlight-4eyes

 **What it does:**
 Anytime the Moonlight Flatpak client is opened in SteamOS, this wrapper will automatically change the Moonlight FPS cap to the client device's refresh rate via modification of the `Moonlight.conf' file.
-Combining this wrapper with Host-side FPS limiters such as Qres.exe or [frl-toggle (for Nvidia users)](https://github.com/FrogTheFrog/frl-toggle), will help you achieve the smoothest possible streaming experience.
+Combining this wrapper with a Host-side FPS limiter such as Qres.exe or [frl-toggle (for Nvidia users)](https://github.com/FrogTheFrog/frl-toggle), will help you achieve the smoothest possible streaming experience.

 **Requirements:**
 1. SteamOS